evhub/coconut/HELP.md

 _The bonus challenge for this section is to write each of the functions we'll be defining in just one line.
 Try using assignment functions to help with that!_

-With that out of the way, it's time to introduce the general goal of this case study.
+First, let's introduce the general goal of this case study.
 We want to write a program that will allow us to produce infinite vector fields that we can iterate over and apply operations to.
 And in our case, we'll say we only care about vectors with positive components.

 Our first step, therefore, is going to be creating a field of all the points with positive `x` and `y` values—that is, the first quadrant of the `x-y` plane, which looks something like this:
 ```